DorianDepriester/Elasticipy/docs/source/index.rst

 Try it online!
 --------------
-Take a 5-minute tour through Elasticipy's main features by running the online Jupyter Notebook, hosted on |binder|.
+Take a 5-minute tour through Elasticipy's main features by running the online Jupyter Notebook, hosted on binder:
+|binder|.

 ----